 The Company has seven non-executive Directors, five of whom are considered by the Board to be independent.
-The whole Board fulfils the function of the Management Engagement and Remuneration Committee (provided that a majority of the Directors present are independent).
+The whole Board, with the exception of Sam Isaly, fulfils the function of the Management Engagement and Remuneration Committee (provided that a majority of the Directors present are independent).
 The Board may utilise the services of the Company Secretary or external advisers to provide advice when the Directors consider the level of Directors' fees.

-The Directors' fees are reviewed annually by the Management Engagement and Remuneration Committee and such review will not necessarily result in a change to the rates paid; the current level of fees paid to the Directors has been in place since 2004.
+The Directors' fees are reviewed annually by the Management Engagement and Remuneration Committee and such review will not necessarily result in a change to the rates paid.
 During the year, the Management Engagement and Remuneration Committee carried out a review of the level of Directors' fees in relation both to fees paid to the boards of other investment trust companies and also to the Board's corporate governance obligations.
-The Board decided, on the advice of the Management Engagement and Remuneration Committee, that the fees paid to the Directors should be increased with effect from 1 April 2010.
-The revised fee levels are set out on page 33.
+The Board decided, on the advice of the Management Engagement and Remuneration Committee, that the fees paid to the Directors should be increased with effect from 1 April 2011.
+The revised fee levels are set out on page 31.